Why Letting Go Of Stuff That Does Not Serve You Well Makes Life Better

 Letting Go of Stuff and Accept Your Mistakes

-But now you have a bill, that is due EVERY MONTH.
+But now you have a bill that is due EVERY MONTH.
 Did I mention the bill is due EVERY MONTH?
 LOL.
 Not to mention the higher insurance rates.
 This can be an extra burden without adding much value to your life.

-You may even begin to not like the new car so much.
+You may even begin not to like the new car so much.
 Don’t just suffer day in and day out.
 Admit you made a mistake and do something about it.

-That space in your home is now wasted because you are too embarrassed to admit your partner was right about your interest being a fad.
+That space in your home is wasted because you are too embarrassed to admit your partner was right about your interest being a fad.
 Admit you made a mistake and do something about it.
 Letting go can be good for your well-being.

 Try Letting Go of Perfectly Good Stuff to Add More Value In Your Life